nicflores/ha-data-service/presentation/boulder-haskell-meetup-2025.md

 Things to add

-- more tests
+- improve tests
-- better logging
+- improve logging
 - instead of making a request to download data do it on a scheduler (ie. write a scheduler)
+- security

 . . .